21prompts/act/PROMPTS.md

 ### Prompt 2.1

 Let's review the button layout and positions.
 The "Play/Pause" button should be next to the "Next" button.

+## Prompt 3

+Let's add placeholders for the weather icons through the day in 30 minute increments.
+Wire up the expand/ collapse button to hide any elements that don't have a task name.
+Add 7 placeholder tasks between 08:00 and 17:00 for testing.